 You Might Be Surprised to See Where Your Money Goes

-Many beginners devote between two weeks to one month to tracking every transaction before they create a budget.
+Many beginners track every transaction for two weeks to one month before they create a budget.
 That's a good starting point if you've never tracked your spending before.

-After you create a budget, you should continue tracking your spending to see how your “actual” spending habits align with the “ideas” you’ve outlined in your budget.
-These budgeting worksheets can help you compare your “actual” against your “ideal.”
+After you create a budget, continue tracking your spending to see how your “actual” spending habits align with the “ideas” you’ve outlined in your budget.
+Budgeting worksheets can help you compare your “actual” against your “ideal.”

 Stop Using Cash

-If you stop buying things with cash, you’ll spare yourself from the hassle of needing to manually record your spending.
-Instead, you can review your electronic records one day a week (e.g. every Saturday) and input these records into one centralized location.
-You can use a spreadsheet, a notebook, or one of these budgeting worksheets.
+If you stop buying things with cash, you’ll spare yourself from the hassle of manually recording your spending.
+Instead, you can review your electronic records one day a week and input these records into one centralized location.
+You can use a spreadsheet, a notebook, or budgeting worksheet.

-If you fall into this category, continue paying for things with cash.
-There’s no reason to put yourself in a situation in which you’re likely to spend more than you ordinarily would.
+Beware, though – some people spend more money when they’re swiping plastic and less when they have to part with green bills.
+If you fall into this category, continue paying with cash.
+There’s no reason to put yourself in a situation in which you’re likely to spend more.

 Mark It Down

 The disadvantage?
 It’s a hassle.
-It’s easy to slack off.
-It’s easy to forget.
-And there’s no way to retroactively collect data if logging your expenses slips your mind.
+It’s easy to slack off or forget.
+And there’s no way to collect data retroactively if logging expenses slips your mind.